RolandMarchand/rolandmarchand.com/content/_index.md

 framed = true
 +++

-# Hi There
+# Hello, World!

 I'm Roland Marchand, a passionate programming student at Algonquin College with a love for all things code.

-I’ve been programming for over four years, contributed to open-source projects, and worked as a game programmer.
-Here, you'll find a collection of my work, blog posts on programming, and personal projects.
+I have been programming for over four years, contributing to open-source projects, and working as a game programmer.
+Here you will find a collection of my work, blog posts on programming, and personal projects.

 Explore my journey, and feel free to reach out!